Analyzing Prospects for Quantum Advantage in Topological Data Analysis: Optimization and analysis of quantum topological data analysis

 \subsection{Total complexity of algorithm}

-The Toffoli costs of the algorithm are as follows. \begin{enumerate} \item The preparation of the Dicke state has a leading order complexity
+The Toffoli costs of the algorithm are as follows. {In the following we will present the complexity when using the database of edges, then explain the modification for a database of missing edges.} \begin{enumerate} \item The preparation of the Dicke state has a leading order complexity

-Toffolis. \item The cost of checking cliques is given by $6|E|+2\log k$ where we take into account the need to uncompute the result. \item The cost of amplitude estimation is a number of iterations of steps 1 and 2 given as
+{Toffolis, or approximately $2kn$ for the two schemes presented in \append{Dicke}.
+Here we are including a factor of $2$ for inversion.} \item The cost of checking cliques is given by $6|E|+2\log k$ where we take into account the need to uncompute the result. \item The cost of amplitude estimation is a number of iterations of steps 1 and 2 given as